Supreme Court won't hear case over California beach access

-WASHINGTON (AP) — The Supreme Court is refusing to hear an appeal from a California billionaire who doesn't want to open a road on his property so that the public can access a beach.
+WASHINGTON (AP) — The Supreme Court on Monday refused to hear an appeal from a California billionaire who doesn't want to open a road on his property so that the public can access a beach.

 Khosla bought the property in the San Francisco Bay Area for $32.5 million in 2008 and later blocked the public from accessing it.
 That prompted a lawsuit by the nonprofit Surfrider Foundation.